Offshore InjuryBlog

 Does the Jones Act Only Help Workers Out at Sea?

-Because many workers hear of the Jones Act during cases involving serious offshore injuries, they aren’t aware that the Jones Act applies to most workers who are employed on a vessel, even if it doesn’t go out to sea.
-If you’re employed on a vessel in any way, it’s important to know that you might be protected by the Jones Act.
+Because many workers hear of the Jones Act during cases involving serious offshore injuries, most don’t know that the Jones Act applies to workers employed on a vessel even when it isn’t out at sea.
+Jones Act seamen can work in a harbor on a tugboat, in a channel on a dredging vessel, or even on barges.
+If you’re employed on a vessel in any way, you might be protected by the Jones Act.

 Historically, the most complicated aspect of some Jones Act claims doesn’t have to do with whether a person is a Jones Act seaman.
 Instead, some confusion existed over what makes a vessel “in navigation" and thus under the Jones Act.